 It’s no secret that I adore cauliflower.
 It’s nutritious and totally adaptable.
-I roast it for a low carb hummus, cauliflower steaks or whole roasted cauliflower.
+I roast it for a low carb cauliflower hummus, cauliflower steaks or whole roasted cauliflower.
 It is perfect to substitute for grains as a simple cauliflower rice, grain-free tabbouleh, or low-carb onion rolls.
-Other favorite healthy cauliflower recipes include Cauliflower leek soup, cauliflower red lentil soup, roasted cauliflower salad and cauliflower kugel.

-I’ll never give up on my favorite cauliflower recipes, but I’m going to take a moment….or 2…with this Cauliflower Salad…the feel good factor is addictive!
+I’ll never give up on my favorite cauliflower recipes, but I’m going to take a moment….or 2…with this Raw Cauliflower Salad Recipe …the feel good factor is addictive!

 How to buy and store cauliflower

 - Look for fresh cauliflower in your local farmers market or at the grocery store.

 - Look for cauliflower with densely packed florets without blemishes, wet spots or browning.

 - Give the leaves a look.
 They should be fresh and bright.
 If they’re already wilting, it’s a sign the cauliflower isn’t fresh.

 - A head of cauliflower is dense, and should feel heavy for its size.

 - Cauliflower comes in different shades of creamy white, yellow and purple.

 - It can be stored in the fridge in an unsealed plastic bag for a couple of weeks.